-As compared with placebo, the intracoronary administration of BMMNC will result in:
+As compared with control therapy, the administration of cell therapy will produce:

-- 1. Smaller end-diastolic volume;
+- 1. Smaller end diastolic volumes

-- 2. Smaller end-systolic volumes;
+- 2. Smaller end systolic volumes

-- 3. A lower incidence of death, reinfarction, repeat revascularization, or hospitalization for HF combined.
+- 3. A lower incidence of death, reinfarction, repeat revascularization, hospitalization for HF

 Relevance to the Goals of the CCTRN